-State of the art especially from Shift2Rail Further innovation needed and covered by this resultsS2R IP1: Traction has undertaken developmentof the new generation of traction drives usingsilicon carbide technology which will achieve TRL7 in 2022.
-A carbon free mobility road map from2022 to 2030 detailing the work required todevelop a credible alternative for diesel traction,meeting technical performance requirements atacceptable costs.
-Basic research on battery andhydrogen powered rolling stock, includinginfrastructure and operational aspects forretrofitting existing regional trains will beundertaken before EU-RAIL JUIP5 studied last mile propulsion and nextgeneration energy efficient propulsion systemsfor freight vehicles.WA5.1 Energy studied standardisedmethodology for estimation of energyconsumption by simulation and measurementenabling the standardised specification ofenergy efficient railway systems and genericenergy labelling for rolling stock.Other State of the art: in 2021 different lowcarbon train experimentation are carried out allover Europe.
-But the technical performances arelower than needs and/or the LCC is higher thanexpected, explaining the relative lowdeployment of such new traction solutions toreplace the 9 000 Diesel regional trains inEurope.Regarding Hydrogen, a "Study on the use of fuelcells and hydrogen in the railway environement"commissioned by Shift2Rail JU and the Fuel-CellHydrogen JU was produced in 2019, delivering aroadmap for the R&I FA To complete full Diesel suppression in Europe (and support exportation outside), further zero local CO2e trains and refuel /recharge infrastructures must be developed with the suitable technical, environmental and economical performances, aiming at multi-modal H2 HRS wherever applicable, for example.
+State of the art especially from Shift2Rail Further innovation needed and covered by this results FA S2R IP1: Traction has undertaken development of the new generation of traction drives using silicon carbide technology which will achieve TRL 7 in 2022.
+A carbon free mobility road map from 2022 to 2030 detailing the work required to develop a credible alternative for diesel traction, meeting technical performance requirements at acceptable costs.
+Basic research on battery and hydrogen powered rolling stock, including infrastructure and operational aspects for retrofitting existing regional trains will be undertaken before EU-RAIL JU IP5 studied last mile propulsion and next generation energy efficient propulsion systems for freight vehicles.
+To complete full Diesel suppression in Europe (and support exportation outside), further zero local CO2e trains and refuel /recharge infrastructures must be developed with the suitable technical, environmental and economical performances, aiming at multi-modal H2 HRS wherever applicable, for example.
 Moreover, additional harmonisation and standardisation work, including simplification of certification, has to be done to simplify European solutions allowing interoperable trains and lower costs for a quicker deployment of solutions.
-Batteries (BEMU long range autonomy) and H2 hybrid trains with low LCC are needed as well as new remunerative energy services (peak power shaving, load shedding capacity).
+Batteries (BEMU long range autonomy) and H2 hybrid trains with low LCC are needed as well as

+WA 5.1 Energy studied standardised methodology for estimation of energy consumption by simulation and measurement enabling the standardised specification of energy efficient railway systems and generic energy labelling for rolling stock.
+Alternative fuelling solutions for regional railways such as hydrogen, e-fuels, battery fuelling are part of the overall investigation need.
 New environmental aspect, circular economy, recyclability must be taken into account, in these new solutions, from design stage to final demonstrations.
-Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort & safety of passengers or for traction to a nearby station.
+Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort &amp; safety of passengers or for traction to a nearby station.
 A powerful ESS on board is likely also to avoid the use of mechanical braking (energy losses, particulate matter emissions, maintenance costs).
 It is also a cost-efficient solution when place is missing in cities to strengthen substations to feed more trains.
 Moreover it allows infrastructure power peak shaving reducing the energy bill.

-Table 12 - Alternative energy solutions for the rolling stock
+Table 13 - Alternative energy solutions for the rolling stock